 With that being said, truck stops limit how much money drivers can acquire using these codes.
 For instance, Pilot, Flying J, Love’s, and Road Ranger truck stops all have an EFS limit of $999.99.
 TA-Petro has a much lower threshold of just $300.

 Unfortunately, EFS Money Codes may not give carriers as much control over how drivers spend funds.
-As a result, some companies are hesitant to transition away from paper EFS checks.
+As a result, some companies are hesitant to transition away from paper fleet checks.

-Before a driver can make a purchase using an EFS check, they must contact the issuing business—typically this is the carrier or broker of truck drivers.
-During the phone call, they must specify the exact transaction amount and explain what they need the funds for.
+Before the driver can make a payment using an EFS check, they must contact the issuing business—typically this is the carrier or broker of truck drivers.
+During the phone call, truck drivers must specify the exact transaction amount and explain what they need to pay with the funds.

-If the company approves of the purchase, they will provide the driver with a transaction number and an issuer number.
-However, the authorization number is also required for EFS check processing.
+If the company approves the payment, they will provide the driver with a transaction number and an issuer number.
+However, the authorization number is also required for EFS check processing and verification.

-Once the driver obtains the first two tracking numbers, they will provide the EFS check to the vendor.
-The vendor is responsible for contacting EFS and obtaining the authorization number.
+Once the driver obtains the first two tracking numbers, they will provide the fleet check to the merchant.
+The vendor is responsible for contacting EFS (efs llc com) and obtaining the authorization number.
 After they acquire this final efs number, the merchants and truck drivers can complete the transaction and pay for any required fees or services.

 Logistics companies and carriers rely on fleet checks for expenses and overall reimbursement and expense management process.
 The specific details of every transaction are tracked and documented by EFS.
 Carriers can review this information to conduct audits of driver purchases.
 This allows them to safeguard against fraud or misappropriation of funds.

 In short, EFS checks allow carriers to closely regulate how and where drivers spend funds that are provided to them.

-While there are many perks to using EFS checks, there are also a few noteworthy drawbacks to this widely used payment method.
+While there are many perks to using fleet checks, there are also a few noteworthy drawbacks to this widely used payment method.